 Do you have a large amount of equity in your home?
 You may be considering a home equity line of credit to access this amount when you need it.
-But before you apply, it’s vital to understand how these debt products work, what you’ll need to get approved and if there are better alternatives to convert your equity into cash.
+But before you apply, it’s vital to understand how these debt products work, what you’ll need to get approved for, and if there are better alternatives to convert your equity into cash.

 How Do You Get a Line of Credit Using Your Home Equity?